Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Analysis of equality when

-We can now invoke the following classical characterization of ellipsoids, due to Bertrand \cite{Bertrand-Ellipsoids} and to Brunn \cite[Chapter IV]{Brunn-Habilitation} (see the historical discussion in \cite[Section 8]{Soltan-EllipsoidsSurvey} and \cite[Theorem 2.12.1]{ConstantWidthBook} or \cite[Theorem 9.2.4]{GardnerGeometricTomography2ndEd} for a proof).
-Their original statement applied to the plane, but easily extends to $\R^n$: \begin{thm}[Bertrand--Brunn] Let $K$ be a convex body in $\R^n$.
+We can now invoke the following classical characterization of ellipsoids, due to Bertrand \cite{Bertrand-Ellipsoids} and to Brunn \cite[Chapter IV]{Brunn-Habilitation}; their original statement applied to the plane, but easily extends to $\R^n$.
+See the historical discussion in \cite[Section 8]{Soltan-EllipsoidsSurvey} and \cite[Theorem 2.12.1]{ConstantWidthBook} or \cite[Theorem 9.2.4]{GardnerGeometricTomography2ndEd} for a proof. \begin{thm}[Bertrand--Brunn] Let $K$ be a convex body in $\R^n$.
 Then $K$ is an ellipsoid if and only if for any direction $u$, the mid-points of all (one-dimensional) chords of $K$ parallel to $u$ lie in a hyperplane. \end{thm}

-We deduce from the Bertrand--Brunn Theorem that $L(K^w)$ must be an (origin-symmetric) ellipsoid.
+We deduce from the Bertrand--Brunn Theorem that $L(K^w)$ must be an (origin-symmetric) ellipsoid for all $w \in \interior P_E K$.